Skip to main content

 CertificationOLEV/OZEV approvedOLEV/OZEV approved

-Yes — it supports Solar Boost and Solar Only modes via a CT clamp, letting you divert excess solar generation to your EV.
-It just can't pull from stored battery energy the way GivEnergy can.
+Yes — it offers Solar Boost and Solar Only modes via a CT clamp.
+What it can't do is pull stored energy from a home battery into the car.

 We'll sort the installation